Get your Montana Medical Marijuana Card Online

 It is a requirement for patients to register with the Montana Medical Marijuana program and the Dphhs.
 The state maintains a confidential list of persons with patient ID cards.
 Only the Montana department of health and human services and state and local law enforcement agencies may access the list.
 Law enforcement may only access the list to verify a person's patient status.

 Here is an overview of the medical marijuana laws in Montana:

 2004 - Voters approved Initiative 148, removing state-level criminal penalties for those with a medical marijuana card.

-A registered cardholder who has not named a provider may possess up to 4 mature plants, 4 seedlings and the amount of usable marijuana allowed by the department by rule.
+Yes, a Medical Marijuana patient or their caregiver can grow up to 4 mature plants, 4 seedlings and the amount of usable marijuana allowed by the department by rule.

 If there are two or more medical marijuana patients in the same residence, the maximum number of mature plants and seedlings allowed is 8.